-The Life and Awesomeness of Steve Jobs
+The Life And Awesomeness Of Steve Jobs

-Apple cofounder and CEO Steve Jobs resigned today, saying he can “no longer meet his duties and expectations as CEO.”

-It goes without saying that our greatest wish for Steve right now is a quick recovery from whatever is ailing him.
+A Memphis hospital confirmed Tuesday — with Steve’s blessing — that Jobs received a liver transplant, and that he’s “now recovering well and has an excellent prognosis.”

+That’s great news, and we hope it marks the beginning of another long chapter of Steve’s life at Apple, the computer company he cofounded decades ago, rescued from near-disaster in the 90s, and has turned into a consumer electronics juggernaut this decade, changing the music and mobile industries forever.

-To celebrate Steve’s career, here’s an oldie but goodie — “The Life and Awesomeness of Steve Jobs” — a photo biography — in appreciation of a guy who has accomplished more in one lifetime than most people would in 20.
+Here’s an appreciation of a guy who has accomplished more in one lifetime than most people would in 20.
+And he ain’t done yet.

+Click here to scroll through the life and awesomeness of Steve Jobs →

 Steve was born in 1955, was adopted, and as his official bio reads, 'grew up in the apricot orchards which later became known as Silicon Valley.'